pytorch/rfcs/RFC-0013-input-descriptor.md

 # Motivation

-Currently TorchScript supports a generic Tensor type that can be of arbitrary shape, dtype, and layout (i.e., generic tensors).
-Graphs operating on generic tensors are more dynamic but lack important shape, dtype, layout properties for further optimizations.
-On the other hand, we observe that many properties of generic tensors can be deduced from those of input tensors.
+Currently TorchScript supports a generic Tensor type that can be of arbitrary shape, dtype, and layout.
+Graphs operating on generic tensors lack important shape, dtype, layout properties for further optimizations.
+On the other hand, we also observe that many properties of generic tensors can be inferred from those of input tensors.

-Since properties of inputs to a scripted model cannot be obtained by analyzing the model, we propose to augment torch.jit.script API with an optional Input Descriptor parameter that describe tensor input properties (e.g., dtype, device, shape, rank, layout) to the model being scripted.
-Input descriptor (this RFC) combined with a tensor property propagation engine (not part of this RFC) gives the JIT the ability to propagate these input properties throughout the graphs.
-In essense it gives the JIT the ability to specialize a graph of generic tensors to a graph of tensors with more known properties that would aid many other downstream optimizations such as AMP, control-flow removal, layout optimization, kernel fusion and codegen, tensor type/shape validation, more effective integration of external optimizers that require static graphs.
+We propose to augment torch.jit.script API with an optional Input Descriptor parameter that describe tensor input properties (e.g., dtype, device, shape, rank, layout) to the model being scripted.
+Input descriptor (this RFC) combined with a property propagation JIT pass (not included in this RFC) allow the JIT to specialize a graph of generic tensors to a graph of tensors with more known properties without adding much burden to user-level type annotation.
+This ability would aid many other downstream optimizations (e.g., AMP, control-flow removal, layout optimization, kernel fusion and codegen, tensor type/shape validation) as well enable more effective integrations of external optimizers that require static graphs.

 # Design: `torch.jit.script` Input Descriptor

-We view `ScriptedModule` as a closure over the internal states of a module object, where states of the module object are captured at the time when `torch.jit.script(model)` is invoked.
-Let’s make a simplifying assumption of a single entry-point to ScriptedModule (e.g., `forward()`).
-If we can describe properties of input tensors to scripted functions, then these properties can be propagated to the rest of the IR graph by the JIT.

 ## User interface